 \subsection{Data Preprocessing}

 To support the construction of the training set, test set, and optimization knowledge base for the code execution efficiency task addressed in this study, we build a dataset containing performance-improving code pairs and their performance measurement.
 Specifically, we preprocess and integrate the PIE and Mercury datasets to derive a combined dataset, referred to as $Optimization-Dataset_{base}$ ($OD_{base}$).
+We strictly follow the official training/test splits of the PIE dataset, and ensure that the construction based on PIE are performed only on the training split, while the test split is reserved exclusively for evaluation.
 The standardized structure of $OD_{base}$ contains four core fields: (1) \texttt{input}: low-efficiency code, (2) \texttt{target}: high-efficiency code, (3) \texttt{summary}: a natural language summary describing the optimization from input to target, and (4) \texttt{rate}: the effectiveness score of the optimization.

 This section introduces the transformation process from the original datasets - PIE and Mercury - to the target dataset $OD_{base}$, which consists of two main steps: (1) dataset normalization and alignment, and (2) automatic generation of optimization summaries.
 The overall pipeline is illustrated in Figure~\ref{fig: Dataset Construction}.